whomwah/alfred-vscode-workflow/README.md

 # Open in VSCode workflow

-**[15:11:22] NOTE: This workflow looks like it has trouble when you have lots of git repos on your machine ~200+.
-I don't have that many so never see the issue I'm just figuring out if this can be solved easily using a different lookup and store method.**
+**[15:11:22] UPDATE: It looks like there may be a problem in some scenarios to do with where you store your repos.
+I'm still trying to bottom out the issue but be aware.
+Note I do not have these issue myself**

 Searches for local Git repos based on the path/s of your choice and allows you to either open them in VSCode or in your Terminal.
 It uses